Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/categorization-and-sorting.md

 ### Nested Categories

 Properties can also be categorized into nested categories.
-For example, if a property specifies a category of "One\\Two", then by default the property will be in a top-level category titled "One\\Two".
+For example, if a property specifies a category of `"One\Two"`, then by default the property will be in a top-level category titled `"One\Two"`.
 By setting [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[AreNestedCategoriesSupported](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.AreNestedCategoriesSupported) to `true`, the `PropertyGrid` will interpret the category name as a path to the desired category.
-In the previous example, a top-level category titled "One" will be created, with a nested category titled "Two" (which will contain the property).
+In the previous example, a top-level category titled `"One"` will be created, with a nested category titled `"Two"` (which will contain the property).

-If two properties specify the same root category name, then the nested categories & properties will be combined.
-Continuing the example from above, if another property specifies a category of "One" then it will be contained in the category titled "One" along with the nested category "Two".
+If two properties specify the same root category name, then the nested categories and properties will be combined.
+Continuing the example from above, if another property specifies a category of `"One"` then it will be contained in the category titled `"One"` along with the nested category `"Two"`.

 Any number of nested categories can be specified, at any level.
-A category titled "One\\Two\\Three" would create three categories, with each of the latter two being nested.
+A category titled `"One\Two\Three"` would create three categories, with each of the latter two being nested.

 The [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[MiscCategoryName](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.MiscCategoryName) property also supports the nested category syntax.
-For example, if set to "One\\Two" then any miscellaneous properties will be placed in the category titled "Two", which is nested in the top-level category "One".
+For example, if set to `"One\Two"` then any miscellaneous properties will be placed in the category titled `"Two"`, which is nested in the top-level category `"One"`.

 ## Sorting